cloin/cloin.eda/docs/mqtt.rst

 Subscribes topic on mqtt and prints messages to ansible-rulebook

-Test script stand-alone by exporting MQTT_HOST and MQTT_TOPIC as environment variables MQTT_HOST, MQTT_TOPIC
+Test script stand-alone by exporting MQTT_HOST and MQTT_TOPIC as environment variables